Longford GAA

-The Longford County Board of the Gaelic Athletic Association (GAA) (Cumann Lúthchleas Gael Coiste Chontae an Longfort) or Longford GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Longford.
+The Longford County Board of the Gaelic Athletic Association (Cumann Lúthchleas Gael Coiste Chontae an Longfort) or Longford GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Longford.
 The county board is also responsible for the Longford county teams.
+Longford teams wear blue and gold, and were the first and the only county to be officially permitted to wear gold by the GAA.

 The county football team won its only National Football League title in 1966 with a one-point victory over Galway in the Home Final and an aggregate win over New York in the Final.
-The team won its only Leinster Senior Football Championship title in 1968, with a 3-9 to 1-4 win over Laois.
+The team won its only Leinster Senior Football Championship title in 1968, with a 3–9 to 1–4 win over Laois.

 Clubs

 The county board oversees 22 GAA clubs, the lowest number of any county in Ireland.
 The current total of 22 clubs is down from 24 in 2009 which at the time was the smallest in the country, below Sligo, which had 26 back then and now has 23 clubs.